auto-ssl/lua-resty-auto-ssl/README.md

 }

 http {
-  # The "auto_ssl" shared dict must be defined with enough storage space to
+  # The "auto_ssl" shared dict should be defined with enough storage space to
   # hold your certificate data.
+1MB of storage holds certificates for
+  # approximately 100 separate domains.
   lua_shared_dict auto_ssl 1m;

   # A DNS resolver must be defined for OCSP stapling to function.